 I was surprised and saddened when I was told that although they did in fact have a presentation for primary school kids, they couldn't share it with our organisation, as it was proprietary material...

-Consider this for a moment: A group established to help prevent litter and plastic pollution - and one rooted in primary school education, no less - was telling us that its material could not be shared with another group that shares a common objective.
+Consider this for a moment: A non profit group established to help prevent litter and plastic pollution - and one rooted in primary school education, no less - was telling us that its educational resources could not be shared with another non profit group that shares the same objective.

 If we look at powerful industry groups and lobbies, like those associated with petrochemical and plastics, we find strong unity of purpose and a consistent message that is spread far and wide.
 Such industries don't need to fear the growing number of highly fragmented zero waste and anti plastic pollution organisations.
 As long as organisations like ours are divided, industry will conquer!

-"Consider this for a moment: A non profit group established to help prevent litter and plastic pollution was telling us that its material could not be shared with another non profit group that shares a common objective."
+"Consider this for a moment: A non profit group established to help prevent litter and plastic pollution was telling us that its educational resources could not be shared with another non profit group that shares a common objective."

 I recently attended an excellent conference hosted by the Oceano Azul Foundation, and collected 3 buzzwords that kept repeating during the event: "Collaboration - Community - Sharing".
 Every organization that was present at the conference mentioned that they found collaboration in some for or other was essential, yet it is not what we frequently see in practice.